csc-training/summerschool/gpu/exercises/fundamentals/02-kernels/README.md

 This is one way to do it, but it can get tedious when you call the API multiple times.
-Also, it makes the source code very annoying to read, when the important lines are hidden in the error checking clutter.
+Also, it makes the source code very annoying to read, when the important lines are hidden in the error checking clutter:
 ```cpp
 result = hipDeviceGetAttribute(&value, attribute1, device);
 if (result != hipSuccess) {